junxit/us-congress-bills-110/metadata.md

 - 2007-02-16 — Introduced in House
 - 2007-02-16 — Introduced in House
 - 2007-02-16 — Referred to the House Committee on Education and Labor.
+- 2007-03-06 — Considered under suspension of the rules. (consideration: CR H2197-2198)
+- 2007-03-06 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+182.
+- 2007-03-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-03-06 — Mr. Scott (VA) moved to suspend the rules and agree to the resolution, as amended.
+- 2007-03-06 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote. (text: CR H2197)
+- 2007-03-06 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by voice vote.(text: CR H2197)